thealexhatcher/aws-cloudformation-nestedstacks-example/README.md

 This is a boilerplate template for building and deploying complex sets of AWS resources.
 AWS Cloudformation with nested stacks, we are able to achieve the following goals:

 1. Easily build, package, and deploy all infrastructure and application code for local testing and debugging.
- Examples:
- - Manage resource dependencies and deployment orchestration at dev time.
- - run "make deploy" to run and end-to-end test locally and "make destroy" to delete all resources without a trace.
 2. Easily develop subcomponents that can be tested independently of the full AWS infrastructure architecture.
- Examples:
- - develop new lambda functions locally and them to the parent template as a nested stack
- - test subcomponents in an end-to-end context before committing changes.
-3. Create a simple CI/CD process that requires minimal changes as new application features are added.
+3. Use a Simple CI/CD Pipelinethat requires minimal updates as new application features are added.

 This project uses a vscode devcontainer environment.
 More information on setup can be found [here](https://code.visualstudio.com/docs/remote/containers).